Scott Neilson, PGCert Autism

 Hello!
 I am an Autistic Trainer, Mentor, Consultant and Co-author based in Lanarkshire, Scotland.
 My career is dedicated to educating people on Autistic experience and supporting our community.
 I have several years of experience supporting Autistic people, families and delivering autism training to numerous organisations.
 I also hold a Postgraduate Certificate in Autism from Sheffield Hallam University.

-I commit to regular continuing professional development (CPD) through attending autism conferences, courses and staying informed on emerging literature within the field.
-I strongly believe in learning from a variety of experiences, such as Autistic people from ethnic minority groups and those who are non-speaking.
+I commit to regular continuing professional development (CPD) through attending conferences, courses and staying informed on emerging literature within the field.
+I strongly believe in learning from a variety of experiences, such as Autistic and otherwise Neurodivergent people from Black and ethnic minority groups and those who are non-speaking.

-Additionally, I work as a freelance trainer with AUsome Training to develop and deliver their courses.
+Additionally, I work as a freelance trainer with AUsome Training where I develop and deliver some of their courses.

-I also work as a mentor with GROVE Neurodivergent Mentoring & Education where I support Autistic young people, as well as help to develop and deliver the organisation’s Autistic identity programmes.
+I also work as a mentor with GROVE Neurodivergent Mentoring & Education where I support Autistic young people, as well as help to deliver the organisation’s Autistic identity programmes.

 My Mission: